ramiyappan/Heart-disease/Dataset/README.md

-# Files on the Folder
+# Files on this Folder

 cleaveland-format.csv --------> an example for the Output format.